OchoaLab/genomic-modules/day5/run_GWAS_step_by_step.md

 ## Run R command for each chunk

 We will focus on the google colab for all the remaining steps.
-You can come back and check the exercise answer below.
+You can come back and check the exercise answers provided below.